catea016/CyberSecurity/README.md

 # CyberSecurity
-# Security Benchamrking Tool - local desktop application
+# Security Benchmarking Tool - local desktop application
 A local desktop application serving as a Security Tool for Benchmarking audit policies, created with C#, .NET and SQL Server.

 ##Table of Contents
 * [General info](#general-info)
 * [Technologies](#technologies)